eccclesiastes/team-finder/README.md

 ## To do

+- [x] Multiple admin logins for logging

-> Similar results, not exact
+- [ ] Similar results, not exact

-> Present results as a profile 'card'; break out of table; possibly add photos
+- [ ] Present results as a profile 'card'; break out of table; possibly add photos

-> Make website more eye pleasing
+- [ ] Make website more eye pleasing

-> Remove button for results
+- [ ] Remove button for results

-> Log admin actions
+- [ ] Log admin actions

 ## License